TheJeetSingh/SpotifyAIDJ/README.md

 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Create an API key
 3. Copy your API key for the next step

+### Hugging Face Setup

+1. Create an account on [Hugging Face](https://huggingface.co/)
+2. Go to your profile settings and navigate to Access Tokens
+3. Create a new token and select "Read" access
+4. Copy your API token for the next step

 ### Installation